AC - Speeches by Management (Project II)

 The baby boom generation is a demographic term for the population born between 1946 and 1964 - right after the Second World War.
 Baby boom is the reflection of the sudden removal of social and economic pressures that kept people from starting families.

 When are boomers going to retire?

 on Jan.
 1, 1946.
 Casey-Kirschling won't bankrupt the Social Security system by her early retirement at 62.
 But the 80 million Americans who could qualify for Social Security during the next 22 years are sure to bankrupt the system.
 The first wave of 3.2 million baby boomers turns 62 next year at the rate of 365 an hour.
 This means 3.2 million boomers are eligible for retirement next year.
+Philadelphia

 The Boomers' Impact

 The imbalance between workers and beneficiaries didn't happen overnight.
 In 1945, a decade after Social Security was created, there were 42 workers paying into the system for each retiree.
 Today, there are 3 paying for one retiree.
 By 2030, "Every couple will have their own retiree to support"